The Chattri memorial

 Immediately to the south of the Chattri is Chattri Down Site of Nature Conservation Importance (SNCI), most of which is open access land.
 Chattri Down supports a species-rich chalk grassland habitat and is in the South Downs National Park.

-The 5A bus runs to Old London Road in Patcham, the memorial is a 2km walk from this point.
 Further information and timetables available from the Brighton & Hove Bus company.

 Features of the site